JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 ## Using byproducts

-At first glance, it is not obvious why we impose that the forward mapping should return a byproduct `z` in addition to `y`.
+Why would the forward mapping return a byproduct `z` in addition to `y`?
-It is mainly useful when the solution procedure creates objects such as Jacobians, which we want to reuse when computing or differentiating the `conditions`.
+It is mainly useful when the solution procedure creates objects such as Jacobians, which we want to reuse when computing or differentiating the conditions.
-We will provide simple examples soon.
+In that case, you may want to write the differentiation rules yourself for the conditions.
-In the meantime, an advanced application is given by [DifferentiableFrankWolfe.jl](https://github.com/gdalle/DifferentiableFrankWolfe.jl).
+A more advanced application is given by [DifferentiableFrankWolfe.jl](https://github.com/gdalle/DifferentiableFrankWolfe.jl).

-## Differentiating byproducts
+Keep in mind that derivatives of `z` will not be computed: the byproduct is considered constant during differentiation (unlike the case of multiple outputs outlined above).

-Nope.
-Sorry.
-Don't even think about it.
+## Performance tips

-The package is not designed to compute derivatives of `z`, only `y`, which is why the byproduct is considered constant during differentiation.
+If you work with small arrays (say, less than 100 elements), consider using [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl) if you seek increased performance.

-## Modeling constrained optimization problems
+## Modeling tips

 To express constrained optimization problems as implicit functions, you might need differentiable projections or proximal operators to write the optimality conditions.
 See [_Efficient and modular implicit differentiation_](https://arxiv.org/abs/2105.15183) for precise formulations.